saswatijena/algorithms_using_javascript/Sorting/SORTING.md

 ### Quick Sort
 + On the same lines of merge sort, we split the array till we get arrays of length 0 or 1.
-+ Randomly pick a pivot and then arrange all the items that are less than the pivot to the left side and all the items that are larger than the pivot to the right side.
++ Randomly pick a **pivot** and then arrange all the items that are less than the pivot to the left side and all the items that are larger than the pivot to the right side.
 That way the pivot item is in the correct place if the array was to be sorted.
++ **Big O : n^2**